 What is a Server?

-According to TopResume, A Server is responsible for creating great guest interactions while serving visitors in a polite and efficient manner and plays an important role in ensuring that our customers enjoy exceptional dining experiences.
+According to TopResume, A Server is responsible for creating significant guest interactions while serving visitors politely and efficiently and plays a vital role in ensuring that our customers enjoy exceptional dining experiences.

-Servers must be sensitive to our Guests’ requirements at all times, making them feel welcomed, comfortable, important, and relaxed.
+Servers must always be sensitive to our Guests’ requirements, making them feel welcomed, comfortable, meaningful, and relaxed.

 The ideal candidate will be enthusiastic about food and service and appreciate providing exceptional experiences for our guests.